kyma-project/istio/hack/managed-kyma-migration/readme.md

 ## Scenarios

+### Note about clusters with existing Istio CR

+If there is already Istio CR on the cluster, with name different from `default`, the new Istio CR managed by the Lifecycle Manager will end up in the Error state.
+Consider running rename-to-default.sh script to move your custom Istio CR configuration to the new default one.
+It will also remove the old custom Istio CR during the execution.

 ### Provisioning of Istio CR using Lifecycle Manager in a new cluster

 If there is no Istio custom resource (CR), then Lifecycle Manager provisions the default Istio CR defined in the Istio ModuleTemplate.
 The migration adds the Istio module to the Kyma CR.

 ### Provisioning of Istio CR using Lifecycle Manager in a cluster with existing modules